 We, together with our licensees and collaborators, are currently developing a number of DNA-based vaccines and therapeutics for the prevention or treatment of infectious diseases, cardiovascular diseases and cancer.
-Our current independent development focus is on our novel pDNA vaccines for cytomegalovirus, or CMV, and avian influenza, as well as our cancer immunotherapeutic, IL-2 EP.
-The table below summarizes our independent, collaborative and out-licensed product development programs.
+Our current independent development programs focus on metastatic melanoma, CMV, and pandemic influenza.
+The table below summarizes our independent programs and corporate and government collaborations.